The 5-Minute Audit: How to Self-Score Any Tender Answer

 - Owners & Cadence: who leads, how often, where recorded.

-- Evidence: one dated metric or micro-result (anchor with time/source/place).
+- Evidence: one dated metric or micro-result (time/source/place).

 - Assurance: re-audit/sampling/observation + how learning is shared.